jdpclarke/Milestone-Project-3/README.md

 - **Comprehensive Task Organisation and Tracking:**
   - Allows users to create, view, edit, and delete tasks with details such as title, description, due date, priority, and associated project.
-  - Enables users to update the status of tasks (e.g., 'To Do', 'In Progress', 'Completed', 'Blocked') for clear progress tracking.
+  - Enables users to update the status of tasks (e.g., 'To Do', 'In Progress', 'Completed') for clear progress tracking.
   - Provides visual indicators for task status and completion, making it easy to see progress at a glance.

 - **Efficient Task Filtering and Prioritisation:**